largecodeman1/IJustWorkHere/README.md

 ![image](https://user-images.githubusercontent.com/70777993/110670982-db4e3780-8182-11eb-94de-de33408c00be.png)

-The rest API code (excluding html) are located in riot_api.py, views.py, and create_riot_db.py. **Zach** worked on this using json and SQLAlchemy.
+- The rest API code (excluding html) are located in riot_api.py, views.py, and create_riot_db.py.
+- **Zach** worked on this using json and SQLAlchemy.
 The rest API used to extract information was the RIOT league of legends api.
-The database created is able to store the json values extracted from the RIOT game api and sort them until the right type of information can be displayed.
-The search bar was created by **Aiden** and **Zach** to search through the database and display the right stats on the website.
+- The database created is able to store the json values extracted from the RIOT game api and sort them until the right type of information can be displayed.
+- The search bar was created by **Aiden** and **Zach** to search through the database and display the right stats on the website.
+- - The search engine checks the database first for the data instead of querying the API for speed.
+- Database Query takes 3 seconds
+- Pulling from the Rest API can take 5-20 seconds

 ### Frontend/HTML/CSS